How many times have you found yourself drowned in a pool of queries?

 Quora is adding new features to the platform every year.
 As they call it, it’s the quality of the product that comes first.
 Proud Quora users call themselves Quorans.
 Many budding writers also join this platform to experiment with their writing and get real feedback from people, without actually splurging money on publishing stuff.
 With over 400,000 topics covered, as of 2014, Quora has become the hub of the intellectuals.

 To look after the abuse of the power given to the users, Quora also has Quora Moderation.
 The Quora Moderation keeps a check at the controversial content on the platform.
-With such a vast multitude of topics being discussed, there are bound to be some arguments.
+With such a vast multitude of topics, there are bound to be some arguments.
 Quora Moderation ensures that the users don’t cross the lines in these arguments.

 Going with this noble cause of sharing human knowledge, let’s hope that the company continues to grow at an even faster pace.